jakkie747/demo/USER_MANUAL.md

 4.  **To Delete an Event:**
     *   In the table, click the **trash can icon** for the event you want to remove.
 Confirm the deletion.

-### How to Manage Homepage Activities
+### How to Manage the Photo Gallery

-These are the "Recent Fun Activities" that appear on the public homepage.
+These are the photos that appear on the homepage and on the public "Gallery" page.

-1. Navigate to the **"Manage Activities"** page from the sidebar.
+1. Navigate to the **"Manage Gallery"** page from the sidebar.
 2. The process is identical to managing events.
-Use the form to create, edit, or delete activities that showcase what the children have been doing.
+Use the form to create, edit, or delete gallery items that showcase what the children have been doing.

+### How to Manage Documents

+1. Navigate to the **"Manage Documents"** page from the sidebar.
+2.  **To Upload a New Document:**
+    *   Use the form on the left side of the page.
+    *   Fill in the **Document Title** (e.g., "October Newsletter").
+    *   Click to select and upload your file (PDF, Word, JPG, etc.).
+    *   Click **"Upload Document"**.
+3.  **To Delete a Document:**
+    *   In the "Existing Documents" table on the right, find the document you wish to remove.
+    *   Click the **trash can icon** and confirm the deletion.

 ### How to Manage Teachers